Al3xXx1/onigpp/README.md

 # Oniguruma++

-A C++11 wrapper around the Oniguruma regular expression engine that provides a std::regex-like interface.
+A C++11 wrapper around the Oniguruma regular expression engine that provides a `std::regex`-like interface.
 This library emphasizes ease of use and compatibility.

 ![CI](https://github.com/katahiromz/onigpp/actions/workflows/ci.yml/badge.svg)

 ## What's this?

 This repository provides a wrapper to make Oniguruma easy to use from C++.
-It offers an API style similar to the standard library's <regex>, while exposing Oniguruma's powerful features.
+It offers an API style similar to the standard library's `<regex>`, while exposing Oniguruma's powerful features.

 ## Features